van800/com.unity.ide.rider/Packages/com.unity.ide.rider/Documentation~/index.md

 # About JetBrains Rider Editor
 ​
 The JetBrains Rider editor package integrates support for the [JetBrains Rider](https://www.jetbrains.com/rider/) .NET Integrated Development Environment (IDE), into the Unity Editor.
-This package provides an end-point for Rider to call different Unity APIs and to generate .cproj and .sln files, which Rider uses to implement support for Unity in its [plug-in](https://github.com/JetBrains/resharper-unity).<br/><br/>This package ensures that IDE features like autocomplete suggestions and flagging dependency conflicts work in Rider.
+This package provides an end-point for Rider to call different Unity APIs and to generate .cproj and .sln files, which Rider uses to implement support for Unity in its [plug-in](https://github.com/JetBrains/resharper-unity).

+This package ensures that IDE features like autocomplete suggestions and flagging dependency conflicts work in Rider.
 It uses .cproj and .sln files which store information about your project such as:

 * Versioning information
 * Build files